Ku Klux Klan: Oceania

-In Australia in the late 1990s, former One Nation member Peter Coleman established branches throughout the country, and circa 2012 the KKK has attempted to infiltrate other political parties such as Australia First.
-Branches of the Klan have previously existed in New South Wales and Victoria, as well as allegedly in Queensland.
-Unlike in the United States, the Australian branches did not require members to be Christian, but did require them to be white.
+In Australia in the late 1990s, former One Nation party member Peter Coleman established Klan branches in several parts of the country, and around 2012 the Klan reportedly attempted to infiltrate other political parties, such as Australia First.
+Branches have existed in New South Wales and Victoria, and have also been alleged in Queensland.
+Unlike many U.S. Klan groups, Australian branches did not require members to be Christian but did require them to be white.

-On 16 February 1872, white settlers in the Kingdom of Fiji formed a chapter of the KKK.
-Established as part of settler efforts to resist the Fijian government, the chapter's members swore an oath to carry arms and not pay taxes.
-Its headquarters, a former hotel in Levuka, was fortified with several artillery pieces.
-On 24 February, the Fijian KKK hosted its first general meeting which published resolutions that asserted "the existing mode of government was contrary to the welfare of the community".
-The chapter's existence increased the level of chaos in Levuka and in one instance a white settler charged with the murder of a Fijian was released from prison by 70 KKK members.
-In March of that year, the chapter was renamed as the "British Subjects' Mutual Protection Society" (BSMPS), which advocated for Fiji's annexation by Britain.
-Fiji became a British colony in 1874, and Governor Sir Hercules Robinson fully suppressed the BSMPS by 1875.
+On 16 February 1872, white settlers in the Kingdom of Fiji formed a chapter of the Ku Klux Klan as part of broader settler resistance to the Fijian government.
+Members swore an oath to carry arms and refuse to pay taxes, and their headquarters—a former hotel in Levuka—was fortified with artillery pieces.
+At a general meeting on 24 February, the chapter adopted resolutions asserting that "the existing mode of government was contrary to the welfare of the community".
+The group's activities contributed to instability in Levuka; in one instance, about 70 Klan members freed a white settler charged with murdering a Fijian from prison.
+In March 1872, the chapter was renamed the "British Subjects' Mutual Protection Society" (BSMPS), which advocated for British annexation of Fiji.
+Fiji became a British colony in 1874, and governor Sir Hercules Robinson fully suppressed the BSMPS by 1875.

-In the 1920s, the Klan had been rumoured to exist in New Zealand.
+In the 1920s, rumors also suggested that Klan organizations existed in New Zealand, though available evidence indicates that any such groups were small and short-lived.